Having good credit reporting does definitely improve new business owner’s chances

 of getting capital resources for the

-.
+new business.
 However, not every one has good

 credit history.
 Yet they manage to start a new business.